explore my integrated approach & the tools i use

 I have trained in and use a range of body-led modalities that address the impacts of stress and trauma and support self-led healing.
 My methods are both ancient and cutting edge, clinical and non-clinical, Western and non-Western.
 I weave them together according to the unique needs of each person or group I work with.

-In addition, I have a couple of different options for the framework I use to deliver this mix of tools according to your lifestyle, travel, family or work commitments, or whether there is a particular diagnosis you are seeking to address.
-Some key questions you might ask yourself are:
+I have a 3 different options I use to deliver this mix of tools, offering flexibility to choose what fits best according to your lifestyle or work commitments, or whether there is a particular diagnosis you are seeking to address, or whether you would like to work one-to-one or in a group setting.

 If you are not sure which option would be best for you, I am always open to having a chat about it, and perhaps finding an alternative solution, so please feel free to get in touch.